Basic History

 BETWEEN THE TWO WORLD WARS

-During the 1920s and 1930s, opposition to the mandate by Muslim and Christian Palestinians resulted in numerous conflicts with Jewish settlements.
+During the 1920s and 1930s, Britain ran Palestine under the ‘mandate’ just as it ran its other colonies.
+For example, in 1927 it changed the curency from the Egyptian lira to a new ‘Palestine pound’.
+Opposition to the mandate by Muslim and Christian Palestinians resulted in numerous conflicts with Jewish settlements.
 Reports described HERE in the “British Mandate: A Survey of Palestine” (a report prepared by the British) repeatedly identified anger at the denial of independence for the Palestinians and fear of economic and political subjugation by the Jewish immigrants.

 The Arab revolt from 1936 to 1939 was particularly bloody.
 By the time it concluded in September 1939, more than 5,000 Arabs, over 300 Jews, and 262 Britons had been killed and at least 15,000 Arabs were wounded.
 During the uprising, British authorities attempted to confiscate all weapons from the Arab population.
 They also carried out other atrocities and repressive measures which are only now properly coming to light: see HERE and HERE (Newsnight programme, at 33 – 43 min).

-The destruction of the main Arab political leadership in the revolt greatly hindered Palestinian military efforts in the 1948 war, where imbalances between the Jewish and Arab economic performance, social cohesion, political organisation and military capability became apparent.
+The destruction of the main Arab political leadership in the revolt greatly hindered Palestinian military efforts in the subsequent fighting in 1948, where imbalances between the Jewish and Arab economic performance, social cohesion, political organisation and military capability became apparent.

 AFTER THE HOLOCAUST